Skip to main content

 • POST /orders/123: Does not match any handler because neither handler supports the POST method.

-When an HTTP request is received, the system evaluates each handler in the order they appear in the HTTPHandlers.json file.
+When an HTTP request is received, the system evaluates each handler in the order they appear in the HTTPHandlers.json file or the UI.
 The execution flow follows these steps:

 • The URL of the request is matched against the pattern or regexPattern of each handler.